Important Economic Sectors

 In 1988, the Thompson-Nicola Regional District established a Film Commission whose mandate was to promote the region as a location to the film and television industry.
 In 1998, a re-constituted Film Commission Board was established to better position itself and to take advantage of film industry opportunities.

 Numerous feature films, movies of the week, television episodes and commercials have been filmed in the area.
-The feature film, 'The Pledge', directed by Sean Penn and starring Jack Nicholson and Robyn White conducted principle photography in the year 2000.
+The feature film, 'The Pledge', directed by Sean Penn and starring Jack Nicholson and Robyn White conducted principal photography in the year 2000.

 Other projects shot in this area include: